nens/raster-feeder/ATOMIC.rst

 How to convert the process for streamlining radar storage
 ---------------------------------------------------------
-Locally with staging raster mount:
-- Test the working of meta with raster-store 1.5 and staging data
-- Update raster-store to 1.5 in master openradar
-- Verify everything works o.k. on staging task server

 On production server:
 From /srv/history(arjan-boxes):
 - Remove store related cronjobs